-We use the simulation run of the model calibration to quantify the timing and the magnitude of the pressure changes within the fracture zone and on the fault during the injection test.
-Figure 7b shows the pressure change over time at different points in the fracture zone (P1 and P2) and in the fault (P3), whose locations are specified in Fig. 7c.
-For all three points, a delay and an attenuation of the pressure response with respect to the well (Fig. 7a) can be observed.
-While the pressure at the center of the fracture zone (P1) increases by a maximum of about 5 MPa, the change is only about 1.6 MPa further down in the fracture zone (P2) and 0.8 MPa on the fault (P3).
-Despite the delayed response on the fault, an increase of about 0.2 MPa is observed after 1.3 hours when the seismicity in St. Gallen was initiated (Diehl et al., 2017).
-Figure 7c illustrates the pressure change and the relocated seismic events of the injection test on a cross-section normal to the fault (Y=0 km) after 2 hours of simulation time.
+micity in St. Gallen was initiated (Diehl et al., 2017).
+Figure 7c illustrates the pressure change and the relocated seismic events of the injection test on a cross section normal to the fault (y = 0 km) after 2 h of simulation time.
 The uppermost three events are close to the fracture zone/fault intersection and can be explained by the direct effect of the pressure caused by the injection, whereas the deeper events are outside the pressurized region.
-This can also be seen in Fig. 7d and Fig. 7e, where the pressure change and the induced events are shown along the fault after 2 and ca. 4 hours, respectively.
+This can also be seen in Fig. 7d and e, where the pressure change and the induced events are shown along the fault after 2 and ca. 4 h, respectively.
 The three deeper events could be explained by a second fracture zone connecting the well with the reactivated fault at greater depth.
 However, as mentioned in Sect.
-3, the location of the deeper events is probably an artifact (Diehl et al., 2017), which would allow to explain all the induced events with only one fracture zone.
+3, the location of the deeper events is probably an artifact (Diehl et al., 2017), which would allow an explanation of all the induced events with only one fracture zone.